Design-Computing/Design-Computing.github.io/md/week1.md

 This week's lab is in two parts.
 One's administrative and the other's creative.
 But don't let that lull you into thinking that the first part is boring!
 Managing your dev environment is something you'll keep doing for your whole career. (_dev_ is short for _development_.)
 You can think of it like a chef choosing and sharpening their knives&mdash;it's a never ending process.

 Part one will involve a lot of doing things without really knowing why.
 It'll be confusing, but it will get you going, then you can look back and understand.
-This part is a _lot_ of work, if it all goes well you might be done in 20 minutes, if not, it might take the whole session.
+This part is a _lot_ of work, if it all goes well you might finish in 20 minutes, if not, it might take the whole session.
 It's important that you get this working because it's the core of the whole course.
 Don't leave until it's done, be persistent in asking for help if you're not sure or if it isn't working.

 Part two is a low-barrier-to-entry way to start flexing your computational thinking.